CU-DBMI/set-website/_posts/2023-10-04-Data-Quality-Checks.md

 ```

 Database sources can leverage an idea nicknamed ["database as code"](https://speakerdeck.com/tastapod/arent-we-forgetting-someone) (which builds on a similar idea about [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code)) to help declare the schema and other elements of a database in the same way one would code.
+These ideas apply to both databases and also more broadly through DVC mentioned above (among other tools) via the concept ["data as code"](https://en.wikipedia.org/wiki/Code_as_data).
 Implementing this idea has several advantages from source versioning, visibility, and replicability.
 One tool which implements these ideas is [Flyway](https://github.com/flyway/flyway) which can manage and implement SQL-based files as part of software data precondition validation.
 A lightweight alternative to using Flyway is sometimes to include a SQL file which creates related database objects and becomes data documentation.